Siteimprove/cms-wp-alfa-plugin/README.md

 To set up the frontend development environment, follow these steps:

-1. Navigate to the `plugin-src` directory:
+1. Navigate to the `siteimprove-alfa` directory:
     ```sh
-    cd plugin-src
+    cd siteimprove-alfa
     ```

 2. Install the necessary npm packages: